robin-raymond/zax.io/basics.md

             // single automatic defined type
 <-          // split type into multiple function arguments
 \           // statement continuation
+cast        // conversion from one type to another
+            // (unsafe forcefully)
+outercast   // convert from contained type pointer to container type pointer
+            // (unsafe forcefully)
+copycast    // treat the raw `void` pointer as pointing to an instance of the
+            // casted type and make a copy of the contents
+            // (unsafe forcefully)
+lifecast    // converts a raw pointer to share a lifetime an existing
+            // `strong` or `handle` pointer
+            // (unsafe forcefully)
+handlecast  // converts a raw pointer to an existing `handle` pointer
+            // (unsafe forcefully)
+outerlink   // convert from contained type pointer to container type pointer
+            // (safely probing the instance if the conversion can happen) lifelink    // links a raw pointer to an existing `strong` or `handle` pointer
-cast        // unsafe conversion from one type to another cast as     // convert from contained type to container type forcefully downcast    // probe and convert a contained type to an outer owner's type sizeof      // unary operator to return the size of a type alignof     // unary operator to return the alignment of a type
+            // (safely probes if the pointer to type points to memory within
+            // the allocated `strong` or `handle` pointer) sizeof      // unary operator to return the size of a type alignof     // unary operator to return the alignment of a type offsetof    // compute the byte offset of a contained type
+            // within a container type
 ````